DataBiosphere/data-explorer/README.md

 `deploy.json` will still need to be filled out.
 A temporary file will be written to a GCS bucket in the project in `deploy.json`, even for local deployment of Data Explorer.
 Choose a project where you have at least Project Editor permissions.
 * Create export bucket.
 This only needs to be done once per deploy project.
-`deploy/create-export-url-bucket.sh DATASET`, where `DATASET` is the name of the directory in `dataset_config`.
+Run `deploy/create-export-url-bucket.sh DATASET` from the root of the repo, where `DATASET` is the name of the directory in `dataset_config`.
 * The Export to Saturn feature requires a service account private key.
 Follow these instructions to download a key.
-This needs to be done once per person per dataset.
-If three people run Data Explorer for dataset D, all three need to download a key for dataset D.
+This needs to be done once per person per deploy project.
+If three people run Data Explorer with the same deploy project, then all three need to download a key for the deploy project.
   * Go to the [Service Accounts page](http://cloud.console.google.com/iam-admin/serviceaccounts) for your deploy project.
   * Click on the three-dot Actions menu for the